Network use cases

 Connect the virtual machine in the pod to a proxy network in the corporate network environment.
 Connect the proxy network to the Red Hat Satellite server on IBM Cloud by using either Direct Link or VPN connection.
 The virtual machine in the pod can access the Linux® satellite server to retrieve software fixes and other artifacts.

-The network connectivity for full Linux subscription can be established by providing the network requirements before installing the pod.
+The network connectivity for full Linux subscription can be established by providing the network requirements before the installation of the pod.
 For more information, see Network requirement.
 Once the pod is installed, you can configure the network connectivity for full Linux subscription by using the Support Center ticketing system.
 For more information about full Linux subscription, see Full Linux subscription for Power Virtual Server Private Cloud.
 For more information about contacting the Support Center, see Getting support section.

 Figure 6 describes the network connectivity between a virtual machine and a Red Hat Satellite server on IBM Cloud setup.

-Use case 7: DHCP network inside the pod
+Use case 4: DHCP network inside the pod

 With this use case, you can use the Dynamic Host Configuration Protocol (DHCP) protocol within the pod to dynamically assign an IP address to a virtual machine.